 You're now signed up.
 Great deals will soon be delivered to your inbox.

 Language: Greek | Currency: Euro | Local time: UTC+3hrs | Avg.
 Flight time: 5 hr 25m

 Most London airports offer direct, summer services to Corfu.
 British Airways has daily departures from Heathrow (LHR) in July and August, and four-weekly services otherwise from May to October.
 Its flight time tends to be shorter than other carriers.

 Norwegian flies from Gatwick (LGW) on weekends. easyJet covers the same route more frequently and also links the island with Luton (LTN).
-Ryanair and Jet2 (new for 2017) fly from Stansted (STN), while TUI Airways and Thomas Cook Airlines both offer charter flights from all three: Gatwick, Stansted and Luton.
+Ryanair and Jet2 fly from Stansted (STN), while TUI Airways and Thomas Cook Airlines both offer charter flights from all three: Gatwick, Stansted and Luton.
 Prices from these low-cost carriers are cheaper than British Airways.

 Airports across the UK serve Corfu during summer.
 TUI has the widest coverage, with services from the likes of Exeter (EXT), Norwich (NWI), Bournemouth (BOH), Aberdeen (ABZ) and Belfast (BFS).
 Thomas Cook, easyJet, Ryanair and Jet2.com all also depart from multiple UK destinations, with April to October the normal window.